bcgsc/ntRoot/README.md

 Written by René L Warren and Lauren Coombe

 ## Description <a name=description></a>
 ntRoot is a framework for ancestry inference from genomic data, offering both Local Ancestry Inference (LAI) and Global Ancestry Inference (GAI).
-Leveraging integrated variant call sets from the 1000 Genomes Project (1kGP), ntRoot provides accurate predictions of super-population ancestry with speed and efficiency from any* Whole Genome Sequencing (WGS) datasets and complete, or draft-stage, Whole Genome Assemblies (WGA).
+Leveraging integrated variant call sets from the 1000 Genomes Project (1kGP), ntRoot provides accurate predictions* of super-population ancestry with speed and efficiency from Whole Genome Sequencing (WGS) datasets and complete or draft-stage Whole Genome Assemblies (WGA).
 Through streamlined processing and flexible genomic input, ntRoot holds promises for human ancestry inference of small-to-large patient/individual cohorts, enabling association studies with demographics and facilitating deeper insights into population genetics and disease risk factors.

-*i.e., 1kGP-independent
+*On base-accurate quality data, including Illumina short read and PacBio CCS HiFi long read datasets, complete reference genomes and polished, Oxford Nanopore Technology long read Flye and Shasta draft genome assemblies

 ## Installation <a name=install></a>